Damarla Chennapa Nayaka

-Damarla Chennapa Nayaka, also known as Damal Chennappa Nayudu (Note: The last name is also found written as Nayakudu, Nayudu, or Nayakkar, depending on the language and orientation of the writers.
+Damarla Chennapa Nayaka, (Note: The last name is also found written as Nayakudu, Nayudu, or Nayakkar, depending on the language and orientation of the writers.
 The first name (which is a family name) is also written as Damal, a simplified form.) was a 16th-century Nayaka chieftain and military commander (Dalavoy) who ruled the territories of Kalahasti and Vandavasi under the suzerainty of Vijayanagar emperor Venkatapati Raya.
 The Kalahasti Nayaks had their origins in the Velama clans of Andhra Pradesh.

 The city of Chennai (originally called "Chennapatnam") was founded by his son Damarla Ayyappa Nayaka, and named after him.
 It was established in order to separate the warring Europeans within the region, the Dutch based at Pulicat and the Portuguese based at Mylapore.
-Later the British establishment at Madras (Fort St. George) was set up to the south of Chennapatnam.
+To facilitate trade and regional stability, the Nayaka brothers leased a strip of land to the British East India Company, who subsequently set up Fort St. George.
+Over time, the settlement around the fort and the adjacent town of Chennapatnam merged to form the modern day city.
 (Note: The city was known by the name "Madras" during the British rule and also after Indian independence.
 The Government of Tamil Nadu eventually ordered it changed to Chennai.)